-Going away to college is very exciting; it can also be overwhelming at times.
+Residence Life staff understand that going away to college is very exciting and also overwhelming at times.
 Many questions arise during the months before OCAC begins.
-Below you will find some information to help you decide if living in our Residence Life program is right for you.
+Below you will find some information to help you decide if living in our student housing is right for you.

-Resident Assistants (RAs): Each resident will have access to our talented staff of live-in Resident Assistants (RAs) who are responsible for not only maintaining a safe and healthy living environment within the house(s), but also for building community amongst residents.
+RESIDENT ASSISTANTS (RAs): Each resident will have access to our talented staff of live-in Resident Assistants (RAs) who are responsible for not only maintaining a safe and healthy living environment within student housing, but also for building community amongst residents.

-Communal Living: Within the OCAC Residence Life program, you will be assigned to a room based on similarities on the Roommate Questionnaire, sent when you are placed in a spot.
+COMMUNAL LIVING: Within the OCAC Residence Life program, you will be assigned to a room based on similarities on a roommate/housemate survey.
 Your experiences, strengths, and life skills such as: adaptation, transition, and compromise are developed through good communication and fostering communal integrity.
-You (and your roommates) are responsible for coordinating cleaning, grocery buying/sharing, decorating, and the frequency of guests.
+You (and your housemates) are responsible for coordinating cleaning, grocery buying/sharing, decorating, and the frequency of guests.
 You are also expected to maintain the highest level of conduct.

 Note: Failure to comply with OCAC regulations may result in removal from the Residence Life program, without compensation or refund.